Aditya03126/Smart-Delivery-Route-Optimizer-with-Queue-Management-System/README.md

 Assign couriers automatically based on:

-Zone proximity
+-Zone proximity

-Availability
+-Availability

-Current load
+-Current load

  Example:
 If a courier in Zone-A is free, and a delivery is also in Zone-A, that courier will be chosen first.